hoangsvit/eplus.dev/cm037etil000f09lagaescksl.md

 * 10

-**Submit**

-How does the distance of a shot affect its likelihood of becoming a goal?
+**How does the distance of a shot affect its likelihood of becoming a goal?**

 * Shot distance seems to be generally positively correlated with goal success rate.